Poniverse/Pony.fm/readme.md

 If you need to change any other configuration file on the VM - copy the entire file over into the vagrant folder, make your changes, and update the "copy-and-restart-config.sh" script to copy the modified config back into the proper folder.
 All potential configuration requirements should be represented in the vagrant folder **and never only on the VM itself** as changes will not be preserved.

-**NOTE:** currently, Redis's configuration is not reloaded by the "copy-and-restart-config.sh"
+**NOTE:** currently, Redis' configuration is not reloaded by the "copy-and-restart-config.sh"